adamko-dev/kotlinx-serialization-typescript-generator/docs/maps.md

 ### Nullable keys and values

-Nullable keys are not allowed, so are convert to an ES6 Map.
+Nullable keys are not allowed in mapped types, so Maps of this type are convert to an ES6 Map.

 > An index signature parameter type must be 'string', 'number', 'symbol', or a template literal type